public final class DegreeDaysApi

 DegreeDaysApi

-that you have already created the DegreeDaysApi
+object that you have created (let's call it

 api